IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-an-ivi-service.md

 ## Overview of the example application

-The example application replaces IndiGO's user profile frontend with the account frontend.
+The example application replaces TomTom IndiGO's user profile frontend with the account frontend.
 The account frontend adds new panels to show account information or a login page, which can be invoked by a menu item.
 Account status is managed by the account service.
 The source code for the frontend and service can be found in the `modules` directory.